SockeTopp/blackhawk/readme.md

 ### Getting Started
 ##### Prerequisites
-Operating system that have a command line using bash.
-If you're not using any of Linux distributions, then I reccomend you download Git for Windows.
+I am fairly certain that this works on Linux since it already got bash.
+If you miss pdftotext or wget, simply install with apt-get.
+###### Windows

-Once Git for Windows is installed.
-You need to download and install [Xpdf tools](https://www.xpdfreader.com/download.html) from xpdfreader.com.
-Extract the .zip file and put the pdftotext.exe file Git\mingw64\bin.
+You need to download [Git](https://git-scm.com/), [Xpdf tools](https://www.xpdfreader.com/download.html) and [wget](https://eternallybored.org/misc/wget/).

-For me that was: C:\Program Files\Git\mingw64\bin.
+1. Install Git for Windows
+2. Extract Xpdf tools and wget zip files.
+3. Add pdftotext.exe and wget.exe in C:\Program Files\Git\mingw64\bin.
-Now you're ready to roll!
+4. Now you're ready to roll!

 ##### How to use